DevTeam/Pure.DI/README.md

 </details>

-### Generated files
+<details>
+<summary>Display generated files</summary>

 You can set project properties to save generated files and control their storage location.
 In the project file, add the `<EmitCompilerGeneratedFiles>` element to the `<PropertyGroup>` group and set its value to `true`.
 Build the project again.
 The generated files are now created in the _obj/Debug/netX.X/generated/Pure.DI/Pure.DI/Pure.DI.SourceGenerator_ directory.
 The path components correspond to the build configuration, the target framework, the source generator project name, and the full name of the generator type.
 You can choose a more convenient output folder by adding the `<CompilerGeneratedFilesOutputPath>` element to the application project file.

-<details>
-<summary>For example</summary>
+For example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">